dev-ptera/banano-rpc-server/README.md

-# banano-rpc-server
+# nano-rpc-server
-This is a middleware server which queries a local Banano node via configurable RPC actions.
+This is a middleware server which queries a local Nano/Banano node via configurable RPC actions.
+It is intended that this app runs in parallel, on the same machine as a fully synched Nano node.

 This project supports two environments:

 ##### Local Development
-This is intended for testing out local changes.
+Listens on port 3002 with no CORS restrictions.
 Output Build folder is `dist/dev`.
 > `yarn start`

 ##### Production Development
-This command should build & start a server that listens for incoming requests.
-It is intended that this server runs on the same machine as a Banano node.
-Similar to the banano node, this server should listen indefinitely.
+Listens on port 4002 with additional CORS restraints.
 Output Build folder is `dist/production`.
 > `yarn start:production`